AudiencePlayer/audienceplayer-embed-player/README.md

 ## Usage

 The basic implementation is demonstrated in [index.html](src/index.html).
-The dependencies above are visible in this file.
+The dependencies above are visible in this file (in this case with relative URL's).
 For your project, use the absolute URLs of the hosted version, so you will benefit from the latest version of the player and in case of Graph API changes, the player will not break.

 Import `embed-player` in your javascript code: